Toronto Maple Leafs Playoff Notebook: Kadri returns, Andersen steps up, Johnsson earning trust, Hyman providing spark as Leafs force Game 6

 -Mike Babcock, wondering if Plekanec could maintain his level of play being dropped back to line four, before the game

 I believe the thinking here from Babcock was to maximize two lines by keeping Tomas Plekanec between Marleau and Marner, as they were going, to see if he can get William Nylander going alongside Kadri.
-Ultimately, it worked out as Kadri setup a beautiful Andreas Johnsson goal, but Plekanec was not as good as he has been, including failing to record a shot on net and in general not dangerous offensively or creating much.
+Ultimately, it worked out as Kadri setup a beautiful Andreas Johnsson goal, but Plekanec was not as good as he has been, including failing to record a shot on net and in general not threatening offensively or creating much.
 We’ll see if Babcock shuffles things around while having the last change at home again.

 “Probably could’ve stopped more pucks with my eyes closed.
 That’s about it.
 It’s on me.”